contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / # exit
 ```

+As expected, the containers are reachable to each other.

-# Chapter 4: Connecting containers to external networks
+### Chapter 4: Connecting Containers to External Networks

-In this chapter, we explore ways to connect containers to the external networks
+In this chapter, we explore ways to connect containers to external networks.

-#### 1. External Connectivity using Host NATing
+#### External Connectivity using Host NATing

-Docker uses the linux bridge (docker_gwbridge) based PNAT to reach out and port mappings
+Docker uses the Linux bridge (docker_gwbridge)-based PNAT to reach out.
-for others to reach to the container
+It uses port mappings to enable others to reach the container.

 ```
 vagrant@tutorial-node1:~$ docker exec -it contiv-c1 /bin/sh